Taking a career hiatus is now perfectly okay

 Making the most of career breaks

 Just because an employee leaves the workforce temporarily does not mean that they are not developing relevant skills.
+Of those who returned to the workforce, 53% say they are better at their job after taking a break.
+Perhaps more importantly, 50% of hiring managers believe people returning from a career break have often gained valuable soft skills, and 51% believe workers who take breaks can restart their career any time.

 LinkedIn’s new career break profile feature allows users to detail the reasons they left the workforce and the skills they gained or reinforced during their break.
 Instead of having a chronological employment gap that raises questions, prospective employees now have a new chance to sell their skills.

 Admittedly, some skillsets built during a break are harder to sell than others.
-Hard skills such as solving healthcare issues for family members is a chore that requires creative thinking and brainstorming.
+Hard skills, such as solving healthcare issues for family members, is a chore that requires creative thinking and brainstorming.
 Employees may have to juggle mortgage payments, student loan payments, and the added medical and living costs for family members, teaching them how to optimize spending.
 And when employees have to unexpectedly take in a family member, they must become logistics and budgeting experts—critical skills for many employers.

+Employees also may be developing skills through tangential projects.
+For instance, they may start a blog about their caregiving experience, building crucial writing skills.
+Perhaps they open their own business to generate extra cash flow on the side, giving them added financial planning, marketing, and sales expertise, even management skills—all of which should be added to their résumé.

-But just as often, those who take breaks for caregiving reasons, whether for children or ailing family members, often cite increased patience and self-awareness as benefits of their time away.
+And just as often, those who take breaks for caregiving reasons, whether for children or ailing family members, often cite increased patience and self-awareness as benefits of their time away.
 These soft skills can be more difficult to translate into benefits for employers, even though they are undoubtedly important for both team building and effective management.

-Employees may also be developing skills through tangential projects.
-For instance, they may start a blog about their caregiving experience, building crucial writing skills.
-Perhaps they may open their own business to generate extra cash flow on the side, giving them added management, financial planning, marketing, and sales expertise (although if they do, this should be on their resumé).
-But for employees to showcase these skills, employers must get past the career break stigma.
+Yet, for employees to showcase these skills, employers must get past the career break stigma.

-The pandemic and the ensuing Great Resignation shined a spotlight on the legitimate needs and desires of employees for career breaks.
-They also created an opportunity for employers and employees alike to change the perception of breaks.
-Platforms like LinkedIn, through offering certain features on profiles and sharing research, are making easier for employees to show employers these valuable skills.
+The pandemic and the ensuing Great Resignation shined a spotlight on workers’ legitimate needs and desires for a career break.
+In fact, 69% of people who took a break say the time away helped them gain perspective, and 68% say taking a break positively impacted their well-being.
+It’s time for employers and employees alike to change their perception of breaks.
+And by offering certain profile features and sharing research, platforms like LinkedIn are making it easier for employees to include their new career-break skills and attract employers.

 Nahla Davies is a software engineer and a technical copywriter based in New York.